Internationalist Revolutionary Action Groups: Operations

 The GARI went on to become one of the major armed groups of the New Left that operated during the 1970s in Europe.
 Over the course of the decade, it carried out a series of operations in France and Spain, including in the cities of Barcelona, Brussels, Paris and Toulouse.
 Its principle aim was to force the governments of Belgium and France to cease collaboration with the Francoist dictatorship.
 With old rifles left over from the civil war, they began carrying out attacks against companies and institutions which they saw as Francoist collaborators.

 During its attacks, the GARI specifically avoided killing people.
 In early 1974, the group machine-gunned an empty car of the Spanish consulate in Toulouse; in a letter they sent to prime minister Carlos Arias Navarro, they declared "we have arms and are ready to use them."
 On 3 May 1974, the GARI kidnapped Balthazar Suarez, the director of the Bank of Bilbao, to raise awareness of political repression in Spain; they released him unharmed soon after.
 It also sabotaged Spanish infrastructure, damaging electricity pylons going across the France–Spain border, and especially targeted the Spanish tourism industry: the GARI disrupted the Tour de France by setting off bombs in the Hautes-Pyrénées; it carried out arson attacks against Spanish religious tourist buses on the pilgrimage route to Lorda and blew up Spanish tourist buses in Paris; and set off bombs in train stations along the border.
 During their bombing attacks, the explosions wounded 11 firemen and seriously wounded a bomb disposal expert.
 The group's activities were financed by bank robberies, which they carried out in Besièrs and Toulouse.

 In September 1974, group members Michel Camillieri and Mario Innes were arrested during a traffic stop over a minor violation.
 In December, French police then arrested Jean-Marc Rouillan, Floréal Cuadrado and Raymond Delgado, which effectively dismantled the GARI.
 Its remaining members were Olivier Chibaud, Charles Grosmougin, Carlos Jauregui, Victor Manrique, Robert Touati and Dimitri Saintes.
 In 1975, the remnants of the GARI carried out an attack against the Palais de Justice in Paris.
 In March 1976, the State Security Court (France)|State Security Court ruled that the GARI could not be prosecuted for terrorism as it had not threatened the authority of the French state, forcing the government to restart its investigation of the group.
-Through this legal technicality, the arrested GARI members were now being held without charge, which the GARI remnants protest by throwing molotov cocktails at the Spanish consulate and a cultural centre in Montpelhièr.
+Through this legal technicality, the arrested GARI members were now being held without charge, which the GARI remnants protested by throwing molotov cocktails at the Spanish consulate and a cultural centre in Montpelhièr.
 Without a legal case against them, on 25 May 1977, the government released Camillieri, Innes and Rouillan.